 We must make an unshakable decision to change, to deeply explore what nurtures us and makes us feel whole.

-Then we must create a plan and commit to it, including where we will find support when it gets tough because it will get tough.
+Then we must create a plan and commit to it.
 How many times do we meet resistance and say “I guess it wasn’t meant to be’.
 Guess what, when you forget your yoga class or to practice, it is a message from the Universe- not that this isn’t meant to be- but that there is resistance!

 I’ve been through that and I know.
 When I was ready to give up, if I looked up and out someone always gave me a hand, a friend, my yoga teacher, my mom, (God bless her soul).
 And in the end, when I was lying on the floor weeping, I could somehow bend my knees and put my feet flat on the floor, bend one knee and then the other, and then gently bring them to my chest.